rayos006/serverless-memes/README.md

 S3 site with lambdas, API Gateway, and DynamoDB

 # Setup
 All code is in this repository for you to get started with your very own meme site.
-This is designed to run in AWS and specifically it has dependencies in BYU's traning account
+This is designed to run in AWS and specifically it has dependencies in BYU's traning account.
+You will need to download the code provided.

 ## DynamoDB
 Create a table using meme_id (String) as the primary key and default settings